Everything You Need to Know About the 2021 Berlin Marathon

-It’s almost that time again!
-Last year I had the incredible experience of completing the Berlin Marathon.
+It’s almost that time again! in 2019 I had the incredible experience of completing the Berlin Marathon.
 And although I hit a PR, I still made a lot of mistakes.
-Factoring those initial struggles into my training, I recently developed a new course strategy for the 2020 Berlin Marathon.
+Factoring those initial struggles into my training, I recently developed a new course strategy for the 2021 Berlin Marathon.

 But because I have experience with the in’s and out’s the race, I thought I’d also answer the most frequently asked questions, to save you the trouble and stress of having to figure everything out yourself.
 After all, you have a race to focus on first and foremost, and I don’t want you stressing about hotel accommodations, registration, or…anything really!